m9395/odps/intl.en-US/Development/SQL/UDT/Usage examples.md

 set odps.sql.session.java.imports=java.util.*;
 select
-    size(new ArrayList<Integer>()),        -- Call the built-in function size() to obtain the size of the ArrayList. array(1,2,3).size(),                   -- Call java.util.List to process data of the ARRAY type. sort_array(new ArrayList<Integer>()),  -- Sort the data in the ArrayList. al[1],                                 -- java.util.List does not support indexing but can process data of the ARRAY type that supports indexing.
+    size(new ArrayList<Integer>()),        -- Call the built-in function size() to obtain the size of the ArrayList. array(1,2,3).size(),                   -- Call the built-in function size() of the List method for the built-in data type ARRAY. sort_array(new ArrayList<Integer>()),  -- Sort the data in the ArrayList. al[1],                                 -- java.util.List does not support indexing but can process data of the ARRAY type that supports indexing.
     Objects.toString(a),        -- Convert data from the ARRAY type to the STRING type.